-Dear Folks: We finally have an announcement of the public hearing on the proposed expansion of the Natural Area Preserve/Natural Resource Conservation Area boundary at Dabob Bay.
-As indicated, the date is October 23.
-The location is the Quilcene High School -- the same venue as the informational meeting back in May of this year.
-Time is as follows:
+Dear Folks: We finally have an announcement of the public hearing on the proposed expansion expansion of the Natural Area Preserve/Natural Resource Conservation Area boundary at Dabob

-- 5:30 Doors open.

-- 6:00 Meeting begins.

-- 6:30 Public testimony is accepted.
+6:30 Public testimony is accepted.

 I anticipate more people who oppose the expansion will be attending than was the case at the first meeting.
-In May, those who opposed or were skeptical of the expansion were very surprised at the turn out that NW Watershed Insitute, Jefferson Land Trust, Admiralty Audubon, and TNC helped to generate.
-They have had time to contact people on the other side of this issue, so we need to be prepared with increased numbers of supporters.
+In May, those who opposed or were skeptical of the expansion were very surprised surprised at the turn out that NW Watershed Insitute, Jefferson Land Trust, Admiralty Audubon, Audubon, and TNC helped to generate.
+They have had time to contact people on the other side of side of this issue, so we need to be prepared with increased numbers of supporters.

 I hope that all of you who participated in the initial, informational mtg -- and those of you who weren't able to attend -- will attend this public mtg.
-It is our last opportunity to fashion a project that truly will protect Dabob for decades to come.
-It can also be an opportunity for us to put in place a model that will help rejuvenate Puget Sound.
+It is our last opportunity to fashion a project project that truly will protect Dabob for decades to come.
+It can also be an opportunity for us to to put in place a model that will help rejuvenate Puget Sound.